chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 Type: Process
 ---

-# Chef Github Issues Workflow
+# Chef GitHub Issues Workflow

-Here at Chef, we track our issues and contributions using [Github Issues](https://github.com/opscode/chef/issues).
+Here at Chef, we track our issues and contributions using [GitHub Issues](https://github.com/opscode/chef/issues).
 This RFC codifies the workflow we're using while maintaining our projects in order to make a few things clear:

 * State of a contribution (pull request - PR) is visible when a user checks it out.
 * Chef maintainers can see the list of PRs which needs review.